 In the original Bambi Ronno is an unnamed stag who fights over Faline with Bambi.
 In the midquel he's a fleshed out buck and the central antagonist of the movie.

-In The Whisperer In Darkness by HP Lovecraft, George Akeley, Henry Akeley's son, is a very minor character who is only mentioned a couple of times in his father's letters, is never seen in person, and clearly survives the events of the story.
+In The Whisperer In Darkness by HP Lovecraft, George Akeley, Henry Akeley's son, is a very minor character who is only mentioned a couple of times in his father's letters, is never seen in person, and clearly survives the events of the story, as Wilmarth explicitly keeps in contact with him afterward.
 In the movie based on it, he is a key liason between Henry and Professor Wilmarth early on.
 Unlike the story, he is strongly implied to be caught and killed offscreen by the Mi-Go when he tries to deliver the Black Stone to Wilmarth.

 In the original Rocky, Little Marie appears in one scene where Rocky walks the 12-year-old home.
 Three decades later, Marie shows up in the final film Rocky Balboa as the lead female character and love interest (after Adrian's death).